mtkennerly/dunamai/README.md

 builds in continuous integration and releasing new versions of your software simply by creating a tag.

+Dunamai is also available as a [GitHub Action](https://github.com/marketplace/actions/run-dunamai).

 ## Features
 * Version control system support:
   * [Git](https://git-scm.com)